danbev/learning-v8/README.md

 void Isolate::Initialize(Isolate* isolate,
                          const v8::Isolate::CreateParams& params) {
 ```
-We are not using any external snapshot data so this will be false:
+We are not using any external snapshot data so the following will be false:
 ```c++
   if (params.snapshot_blob != nullptr) {
     i_isolate->set_snapshot_blob(params.snapshot_blob);